 Dynamic behavior of mechanical systems: modeling, analysis techniques, and applications; vibrations of single- and multidegree- of-freedom systems; feedback control systems.
 Computer simulation and experimental studies of vibration and control systems.

-Outcome 1: Student will have an ability to build up a correct dynamic model of a complex mechanical or electromechanical system by a divide-and-conquer approach that makes use of physics, constitutive laws, geometry, and whatever other information one may have about the system.
+Outcome 1: Student will be able to build an accurate dynamic model of a complex mechanical or electromechanical system by a divide-and-conquer approach that makes use of physics, constitutive laws, geometry, and whatever other information one may have about the system.

-Outcome 2: An ability to use linear and nonlinear system simulation and analysis tools to study transient and frequency response of systems.
+Outcome 2: Students will be able to use linear and nonlinear system simulation and analysis tools to study transient and frequency response of systems.

-Outcome 5: An ability to understand and design rudimentary feedback controllers to meet performance specifications on dynamic response.
+Outcome 5: Students will be able to design closed-loop feedback controllers to meet performance specifications on dynamic response.

 This course is subject to cancellation if enrollment is extremely low.
 Non-Cornell students must get permission of instructor to enroll.

 MATH 2930, 2940, MAE 2030, and junior standing.

 No upcoming classes were found.